Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2021/09/we-have-grown-more-realistic.md

 What’s your personal relationship with NADEL?

 Brugger: It’s very exciting to be working at the intersection between research and the real world, particularly in an era when international cooperation is undergoing a transformation and bringing in new actors.
 I’ve also benefitted from working in this field myself for so long and for so many different players.

-Günther: It’s unbelievably fulfilling to be able to shape a curriculum that graduates can then go on to use to promote sustainability and justice around the world.
-We are also in contact with many of our alumni and learn a lot from them.

 If NADEL didn’t exist, would it make sense to found it at ETH today?